mikeshutov/ResponsiveRecaptchaV2/readme.md

 # ResponsiveRecaptchaV2

 This project is a small plugin which solves a few common styling problems when it comes to making a mobile friendly/stylable checkbox recaptcha.
 It is just one solution which seems to work for me.
 If you find any bugs/issues/feedback/suggestions feel free to create an issue and I will try to address them in a timely manner.
+Otherwise I will try to update it with a few more methods/fix a few bugs.
+May add events as well.

 ## Dependencies:
 None